 - Place the sprayed side down on the grate.
 Allow the meat to get a good sear on the first side before turning.
 Some meats will initially stick a lot but then release when a good sear has developed.

-- When turning meat, use a large spatula to carefully separate it from the grate, lift it high above the grate and spray the top side, then place the sprayed side down.
+- When turning meat, use a large spatula to carefully separate it from the grate.
+Lift it high above the grate and spray the top side, then place the sprayed side down.
+Alternatively, move the meat quickly to a rimmed baking sheet pan and spray it there, then move the meat back to the grill.
 Spraying meat on the grate may result in dangerous flare-ups and is not recommended.

 It’s usually not necessary to spray again after both sides have been seared.
 Just carefully work that large spatula under the meat when turning it.